Kentucky clerk's office ends ban on same-sex marriage licenses

 In the afternoon, April Miller and Karen Roberts, one of four couples who sued Davis in July for not issuing them licenses, received one.
 A fourth gay couple, David Moore and David Ermold, got a license toward the end of the day.

-Emotions have run high on all sides.
-Davis, and an attorney for one of the four couples who sued, said they had received death threats.
+Emotions have run high on all sides as Davis and an attorney for one of the four couples who sued said they had received death threats.
 The judge also reportedly received a death threat.

 Outside the courthouse in Morehead, Kentucky, where the clerk’s office is located, about 40 people demonstrated, far fewer than the 200 protesters on Thursday at the federal courthouse in Ashland, where Davis was found in contempt.